Vanessa Hessler

 Vanessa Hessler (born January 21, 1988) is an Italian-American model and actress.
-A model since she was 15, Hessler has appeared in many publications throughout Italy, Germany and France.
+A model since she was 15, Hessler has appeared in many publications throughout Italy, Germany, and France.

 Early life

-Daughter of an Italian mother and an American father, Hessler lived in Rome until she was 8, then moved to Washington, D.C., her father's birthplace.
-She lived in Rockville, Maryland in her early teenage years.
+Daughter of an Italian mother and a German-American father, Hessler lived in Rome until she was 8, then moved to Washington, D.C., her father's birthplace.
+She lived in Rockville, Maryland, in her early teenage years.
 In 2002 she returned to Italy.
-She speaks Italian, English and French.
+She speaks Italian, English, and French.

 Career

 Modeling

 Hessler worked for Donna sotto le stelle and Notte Mediterranea, both on TV.
-In 2004, she was chosen for a Korff's advertising campaign and for Alta Roma Alta Moda, the Rome fashion week.
+In 2004, she was chosen for Korff's advertising campaign and for Alta Roma Alta Moda, the Rome fashion week.

-She lives in Rome and Washington D.C., and appeared in commercials for Baby Star, Nara Camicie and Gilli.
+She lives in Rome and Washington, D.C., and appeared in commercials for Baby Star, Nara Camicie, and Gilli.

 Hessler planned to work in television, and in early 2006 she wanted to replace Alessia Marcuzzi to host Le Iene, but lost to Cristina Chiabotto.